Roasted Tomato Soup

 - Preheat the oven to 400 degrees F.

-- In a small bowl, stir together the olive oil, oregano, thyme, salt and pepper.
+- In a small bowl, stir 3 tablespoons olive oil, oregano, thyme, red pepper flakes, 1 teaspoon kosher salt and 1/2 teaspoon black pepper.

-- Spread the tomatoes, onions and garlic cloves across a sheet pan.
-Toss with 2 tablespoons of the seasoned olive oil.
-Make sure the tomatoes are cut side up and they are not overlapping the onions or the other tomatoes.
-Roast for 25-30 minutes, until the tomatoes are slightly wrinkled and the onions are browned at the edges.
+- Roast the tomatoes, onions and garlic for 25-30 minutes, until the tomatoes are slightly wrinkled and the onions are browned at the edges.

-- On another sheet pan, toss the bread with the remaining olive oil.
+- On the other sheet pan, toss the bread with 1 tablespoon olive oil, 1/4 teaspoon kosher salt and 1/4 teaspoon black pepper.
+Spread into a single layer.
 Toast in the oven until lightly golden, about 10-12 minutes.

-- Warm the soup to your desired temperature on medium heat on the stove.
+- Warm the soup to your desired temperature over medium heat on the stove.

 Notes